DancinDinoo/Sentinel-Helper-Monkey/README.md

 ﻿# Sentinel Helper Extension

-Sentinel Helper is a Chromium extension that provides a hover-activated "Copy KQL" control for analytic rule query boxes in Microsoft Sentinel (portal.azure.com).
+Sentinel Helper is a Chromium extension that provides a hover-activated "Copy KQL" control for analytic rule query boxes in Microsoft Sentinel.
+It supports both the Azure portal (`portal.azure.com`) and the Defender portal (`security.microsoft.com`) where Sentinel functionality appears.
 The project is actively being extended with additional Sentinel-focused helpers — this README documents the current functionality, installation/usage, troubleshooting, and planned features.

 **Current Functionality**
 - **Hover copy UI:** A small "Copy KQL" button appears when you hover a detected query box and copies the rule's KQL to clipboard.